whatwehaveunlearned/whatwehaveunlearned.github.io/essays/ScholarlyAbility.md

 [Paper](https://www.researchgate.net/publication/321372960_Show_me_data_Observational_study_of_a_conversational_interface_in_visual_data_exploration?_sg=NqbxI_EXi0mMSXHTmWTfe9y-ykQlDwaJs9HXkD2SNUwcRvXuncsJocb_wEf8P0EDpddp1f7oM6SMJHJxnhBPrERSucmuXLmo7u4mmv6N.5ohBprnI_Hah5Jtg5bX4w6t_MnPV5CQI4hti5BPfURKXCMTQfaXaDgtGuC-n2ObCY0-TZc7UwSRHvnyPkUySzg)

 My contributions to this paper amount to 60% of the total work.
 Research in Machine-Human Dialogue Methods.
 Natural Language Processing techniques and tools that we could leverage to build the system.
 Defining the form and structure of the study.
 I also help with data analysis and interpretations of the results.
 I wrote different sections of this paper.

+The acceptance rate of IEEE Visualization Conference is 25%.

 ### Tell Me What do You See: Detecting Perceptually-Separable Visual Patterns Via Clustering of Image-Space Features in Visualizations.
 K. Reda, A. Gonzalez, J. Leigh, M. Papka.